Link

 3. Complete a satisfactory Final Project.

-• The Final Project in DSC 95 is an open-ended assignment where you’ll produce some sort of educational material (e.g. a video, diagram, or website) that will benefit students in the course you’re tutoring.
+• The Final Project in DSC 95 involves creating a video that will benefit students in the course you’re tutoring.

 • Not only will your Final Project be given to your class’ instructor, but it’ll also be part of the “DSC 95 Project Showcase” for future DSC 95 students to see!